aguirrealvaro/auth-nest/README.md

-## Nest Template
+## auth-nest

-Template of a nest production-ready application with Prettier, ESlint, and Pre-commit
+Backend api with auth made with Nest, Prisma and Postgres

 ## Installation